ckormanyos/real-time-cpp/examples/readme.md

 of a standard CRC32 checksum (cycle redundancy check).

 Example ![chapter06_14](./chapter06_14) A CRC Benchmark with ROM-based Table and Data.\
-This example has essentially the same functionality as example chapter06_01.
+This example features essentially the same functionality as example chapter06_01.
 The checksum table and benchmark data, however, are ROM-able.

 Example ![chapter09_07](./chapter09_07) Controlling a Seven Segment Display.\